El Shaddai: Ascension of the Metatron: Release

 El Shaddai was announced in May 2010 through an issue of Japanese gaming magazine Famitsu.
 Its release in North America and Europe the following month.
 The pitch movie was shown as a trailer at the 2010 Tokyo Game Show.
 The game saw an unexpected surge in popularity due to its art style, subject matter, and characters.
 One line from the trailer, with Lucifel asking if Enoch has enough armour, quickly became an internet meme.
 Both Takeyasu and Ignition's Shane Bettenhausen was pleased with the reaction, as Ignition was a small publisher in Japan and El Shaddai was a new IP which was becoming more difficult to launch and make successful.

 A demo was released in Japan on April 14, 2011.
 The game released in Japan on April 28.
 UTV Ignition distributed the different versions in partnership with Sony and Microsoft respectively in the region.
-The 360 version was reissued on May 17, 2012 as part of the "Xbox Encore" line.
+The 360 version was reissued on May 17, 2012, as part of the "Xbox Encore" line.
 In North America, the game was released on August 16, 2011.
 In Europe and Australia, it released respective on September 8 and 15.
 Konami acted as distributor in PAL territories.

 To promote the title, UTV Ignition launched an extensive marketing and promotional campaign for the title, with UTV Ignition locking a minimum guarantee of $10 million revenue and seeking out collaborative rights and exploring a potential film adaptation.
 According to Bettenhausen, El Shaddai was being planned as a brand, with potential spin-off titles on other platforms.
-The promotional collaborations included clothing brand Edwin creating jeans modelled on Enoch and Luficel's own, and Bandai also produced several figurines.
+The promotional collaborations included clothing brand Edwin creating jeans modelled on Enoch and Lucifel's own, and Bandai also produced several figurines.
 A soundtrack album was published by Square Enix on April 27, 2011.
 Virtua Fighter 5 included themed costumes and titles to promote the title.